 If I have a midwife, I have to give birth at home.

 False.
 In Calgary, midwives have hospital privileges.
-When you are under the care of a midwife, you have the choice of birthing at home, at the Arbor Birth Center, or in hospital.
+When you are under the care of a midwife, you have the choice of birthing at home, at the Arbour Birth Center, or in hospital.
 Your midwife will counsel you on your options and support your choice of birth place.
 Occasionally, your midwife may recommend a particular birth place over another based on your obstetric history or due to complications that may arise during your pregnancy.

 While midwives currently have privileges at each of the four Calgary hospitals, they usually have a primary hospital where they will attend most of their clients who choose hospital birth.
 For logistical reasons, this is usually the hospital which is geographically closest to where the majority of their clients live.